• Skip to main content

 If you want to know the differences between Nornir and Ansible, in this video I try to answer the very common question of

-“Nornir vs Ansible“ Which is best?
+“Ansible vs Python“ Which is best?

 Nornir allows you to utilise already tried and tested Python libraries such as Netmiko and Napalm to perform network automation directly from Python scripts.